 The first step is learning where you have been, where you are and where you want to go.
 You may have questions, too.
 Let’s start the conversation.

 Our admissions team will obtain all necessary medical records and verify funding.
 Whenever possible, an admissions liaison will conduct an in-person visit to meet with you and your family, observe therapies and carefully your circumstances to determine program eligibility.

 Frequently Asked Questions

 How long can I expect to be at QLI?

-Length of stay is determined by a number of factors including funding source, type/level of injury and goals of the client, family and team.
-The average length of stay for clients in our spinal cord injury rehabilitation program is 131 days.
+Length of stay is determined by a number of factors—funding source, severity of injury, as well as the goals of the client, family, and team.
+The average length of stay for clients in our stroke rehabilitation program is 72 days.

 Will there be other people my age there?

 In 2020, the clients served in our stroke rehabilitation program were between 31 and 65 years old.
 As mentioned, QLI’s program is non-geriatric, but all applicants are considered on a case-by-case basis.

 Do you have a physician that will oversee my care?

 QLI has a full-time physical medicine and rehabilitation physician, a consulting Medical Director, a full-time neuropsychologist as well as a handful of consulting physicians who understand our population and can handle your every medical need including those specific to CVA/stroke.
 Whenever possible, we arrange with you to go to the doctor’s office instead of them coming to you as part of your return to independence.
 Additionally, we are happy to keep your primary care physician informed during your stay at QLI.